BrewhouseTeam/brewhouseteam.github.io/_posts/2015-05-13-emberjs-an-antidote-to-your-hype-fatigue.md

 Likewise, one-way bindings (readonly attributes for components by default), routable components (use components everywhere to replace controllers/views) and many other similar improvements are coming to Ember in the near future.
-These advancements is a result of distilling the collective app-writing experience from both the inside the Ember community as well as the wider front-end JavaScript community, and I think it's safe to say that you should expect a lot more to come.
+These advancements are a result of distilling the collective app-writing experience from both inside of the Ember community as well as from the wider front-end JavaScript community, and I think it's safe to say that you should expect a lot more to come.

 ### Ember 2.0

 You might have heard about this upcoming Ember 2.0 release.
-That's sounds pretty exciting!
+That sounds pretty exciting!
 What is that about?

-Well, let's with looking at the major features planned for this release:
+Well, let's start by looking at the major features planned for this release:

 * <small>*This list is intentionally left blank.*</small>